elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The Recording Secretary read the Minutes of the two meetings on February 14th and February 21st; which were adopted.

 The President said a few words in reference to the meeting of last Friday, March 3rd, under the direction of the Committee on Economics, for which a general invitation had been extended to the whole Club; and at which an address had been given by Archdeacon Moran on “Women’s Guilds to aid Woman’s Work”; and the efforts made for their improvement.
-Mrs Turnbull went on to speak of the meetings of our Club Committee on Economics,
+Mrs. Turnbull went on to speak of the meetings of our Club Committee on Economics,

 [60]